 All bacterial counts from mouse organs were statistically analyzed using the Excel program (Microsoft, Seattle, Wash.).
-All counts are expressed as the mean±standard 40 deviation (S.D.).
-Differences in counts between groups were analyzed with a Student's t-test for paired samples.
+All counts are expressed as the mean±standard deviation (S.D.).
+Differences in counts between groups were 35 analyzed with a Student's t-test for paired samples.
 Differences were considered to be significant if a probability value of p<0.05 was obtained when the CFU count of mutant strains were compared to that of the wild-type strain.
 Generation of M. paratuberculosis Mutant Library

 A genome-wide random-insertion mutant library was generated for the M. paratuberculosis ATCC 19698 using the temperature-sensitive mycobacteriophage phAE94 developed earlier for M. tuberculosis.
-A library consisting of 5,060 kanamycin-resistance colonies was obtained by the insertion of transposon Tn5367 in the bacterial genome (FIG. 1).
-One transduction reaction of 10° mycobacterial cells with phAE94 yielded all of the kanamycin resistant colonies used throughout this study.
-None of the retrieved colonies displayed a variant colony morphology from that usually observed in members of the M. avium complex.
+A library consisting of 5,060 kanamycin-resistance colonies was obtained by the 45 insertion of transposon Tn5367 in the bacterial genome (FIG. 1).
+One transduction reaction of $10^9$ mycobacterial cells with phAE94 yielded all of the kanamycin resistant colonies used throughout this study.
+None of the retrieved colonies displayed a variant colony morphology from that $\ensuremath{{}^{50}}$ usually observed in members of the M. avium complex.
 A large-scale sequencing strategy was employed to identify disrupted genes.

-Identification of the Transposition Sites in M. Paratuberculosis Mutants sequences were used to search M. paratuberculosis K-10 complete genome using BLASTN algorithm to identify the insertion site in 20% of the library.
-Generally, unique insertion sites (N=970) were identified, and almost 2/3 of the insertions occurring in predicted open reading frames (ORFs) while the rest of the insertions occurred in the intergenic regions (N=330) (Table 1).
+Identification of the Transposition Sites in M. paratuberculosis Mutants

+Among the library of 5,060 mutants, 1,150 were analyzed using a high-throughput sequencing analysis employing a randomly primed PCR protocol that was successful in characterizing an M. tuberculosis-transposon library.
+These 60 sequences were used to search M. paratuberculosis K-1 0 complete genome using BLASTN algorithm to identify the insertion site in 20% of the library.
+Generally, unique insertion sites (N=970) were identified, and almost /3 of the insertions occurring in predicted open reading frames 65 (ORFs) while the rest of the insertions occurred in the intergenic regions (N=330) (Table 1).